COVID-19 Detection Test Kits and Consumables Global Market Report 2022

 Promega Corporation will begin supplying complete test kits for further distribution by Co-Diagnostics.
 The enhanced partnership enables Co-Diagnostics to reach additional testing facilities while leaning on Promega Corporation’s extensive manufacturing capabilities and increased capacity.

-The countries covered in the COVID-19 detection test kits and consumables market are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Russia, South Korea, the UK, and the USA.
+The countries covered in the COVID-19 detection test kits and consumables market report are Australia, Brazil, China, France, Germany, India, Indonesia, Japan, Russia, South Korea, UK, and USA.

 About Reportlinker